sintaxi/phonegap/lib/windows-phone/README.md

 Important!!!
 ---

-When you add or remove files/folders in the www folder you will need to do the following
+When you add or remove files/folders in the www folder you will need to do the following :

 - ensure the new item is included in the project ( Content ) This includes ALL images/css/html/js/* and anything that you want available at runtime.
 - Do not modify the CordovaSourceDictionary.xml file which is included in the project, it is auto-generated for you when you build.

-Known Issues
+Known Problem Areas
 ---

+Many of the Media APIs will not function as expected when debugging while connect to the device with the Zune software.
-You cannot deploy (and thus debug) the framework if you want to make use of various Media features by default (like taking a picture, capturing audio, etc.).
-This is because the Zune software locks the media library and somehow that affects your device.
-For a workaround, please check out this [MSDN blog article](http://blogs.msdn.com/b/jaimer/archive/2010/11/03/tips-for-debugging-wp7-media-apps-with-wpconnect.aspx).
+To get around this, you need to use the Windows Phone Connect tool.
+For details, please check out this [MSDN blog article](http://blogs.msdn.com/b/jaimer/archive/2010/11/03/tips-for-debugging-wp7-media-apps-with-wpconnect.aspx).

 BUGS?